Have you wondered what the Castor Oil Side Effects could be? You won’t have to worry when you’re armed with this knowledge!

 It may be difficult to see these issues on the scalp underneath all of your hair.
 If you feel any pain or scabs through your hair after a treatment, discontinue your use of the oil immediately.

-Castor Oil Side Effects on Skin
+Side Effects on Skin

 Castor oil is a natural product that can help to restore moisture to dry and damaged skin.
 It’s a key ingredient in many homemade lotion recipes, but it can also be applied on its own.
 You can use it to wash your face, calm irritated skin, and more.

 Much like the castor oil side effects for your scalp, a topical application can cause some potential side effects for skin in other areas.
-First, you might develop a sensitivity in the spot where castor oil touched the skin.
+First, you might develop sensitivity in the spot where castor oil touched the skin.
 It may present with redness, itchiness, or general irritation.

 In more extreme instances, you may develop a rash that could signal an allergic reaction.
 In this case, you may want to make an appointment to see your doctor immediately.

-Castor Oil Side Effects on Baby
+Side Effects on Baby

 Parents struggling to find natural products to take care of their baby’s skin may turn to castor oil as a solution.
 As a general rule, a baby is more at risk for issues with their skin than an adult.
 This is the result of a thinner epidermis that has yet to fully develop.